 - Support for Filers With Health Savings Accounts.
 If you have a health savings account, you need to file IRS Form 8889 on your federal return. eSmart makes this form and instructions available with the Basic plan.

-The Premium plan costs $49.95 for your federal return and $35.95 for each state return.
-With support for filers who have self-employment income or capital gains income, it’s ideal for business owners and investors.
+The Premium plan costs $59.95 for your federal return and $36.95 for each state return.
+With support for filers who own rental properties and report significant capital gains income, it’s ideal for business owners and investors.